Frank Carson: Television career

 Carson became a popular performer on Irish television, before moving to England to work as a stand-up club comedian.
 He had success on the long-running television music-hall revival show, The Good Old Days.
 He then went on to win the peak-viewing national favourite talent show Opportunity Knocks, presented by Hughie Green, three times.
-He was one of the more prominent acts on The Comedians alongside the likes of Charlie Williams, Bernard Manning, Mike Reid and Jim Bowen.
+He was one of the more prominent acts on The Comedians alongside Charlie Williams, Bernard Manning, Mike Reid and Jim Bowen.
 The show, consisting of 30 minutes of non-stop stand-up comedy from several comedians in each show, became a ratings hit in Britain and helped establish Carson's career.

 Granada Television's The Comedians led to similar shows, such as The Wheeltappers and Shunters Social Club, which was an attempt to bring the northern English working man's club show to television.
 Carson was a regular on television for a number of years after The Comedians, whilst also working as a stage entertainer and appearing before the Royal Family in shows.

 In 1975, Carson took the part of Paddy O'Brien, described as "an Irish Republican landlord and coalman", in The Melting Pot, a sitcom written by Spike Milligan and Neil Shand, which was cancelled by the BBC after just one episode had been broadcast.

 He was the subject of This Is Your Life in 1985 when he was surprised by Eamonn Andrews at Heathrow Airport after the two had flown over together from Dublin.

 When he had heart surgery in 1976 it was suggested this meant he would retire.
 However, he continued working and became a regular on the ATV children's series Tiswas.
 He began making acting appearances on television as well as in two cinema films in the 1990s.
-In 1996, he was a guest on "The Ant And Dec Show".
+In 1996, he was a guest on The Ant And Dec Show.
 In 1998, he was the opening act for Mary Black's musical concert at the English Village in Dubai.